adjtomo/seisflows/docs/index.rst

 SeisFlows is an open source seismic inversion package that:

-- delivers a complete, customizable adjoint tomography and full waveform inversion workflow
+- delivers a complete, customizable waveform inversion workflow

-- provides a framework for research in regional, global, and exploration tomography
+- provides a framework for research in regional, global, and exploration seismology

 Getting Started